The Top 5 Employment Trends for Franchisors to Watch

 One thing that hasn’t changed is the role culture plays in achieving and maintaining high employee satisfaction, engagement and retention.
 Creating a flexible, transparent, meaningful culture may be your greatest asset for attracting and keeping your best people.

-Among the companies we spoke to, all Franchising@WORK award winners, culture is top priority.
+Among the companies we spoke to, all Franchising at Work award winners, culture is top priority.
 Curious Jane CEO Lora Kellogg describes her philosophy as, “I believe culture is very much a top-down aspect of work life.
 Our agency’s culture is important to me, and one way I protect it is to make our agency a place where people truly love to work.
 We hire very smart people and don’t micromanage, giving our employees freedom, unlimited vacation days, remote work, lots of perks.
 Bottom line: We treat them like adults, and we expect big things in return.”

 The costs associated with creating a positive culture are nominal, but it does require dedication, time and consistency to move the needle.
 Jon Fischer put it simply: “Culture is everything.
 No amount of money can fix a rotten culture.”